 Under Feinberg’s leadership, Gift of Life has become a world leader in its field.
 The organization was one of the first to be accredited by the World Marrow Donor Association and has facilitated transplants for more than 3,300 patients battling blood cancer.
-The organization is also knows as an innovator – among its firsts include the use of cheek swabs in lieu of blood tests at donor drives, the use of paperless mobile registration and more.
+The organization is also known as an innovator – among its firsts include the use of cheek swabs in lieu of blood tests at donor drives, the use of paperless mobile registration and more.

 Gift of Life’s membership ranks have grown over the years through strategic partnerships with organizations including Taglit-Birthright Israel, Hillel International and others.
 Its specialized high school and college campus internship programs have engaged, educated and enrolled tens of thousands of new potential donors – teaching them Jewish values, community activism and leadership skills that will last a lifetime.